-Investments for own account have increased by EUR 1.8 billion in 2020.
-Main inflows originated from higher received cash collateral for derivatives and increased prices of investments due to decreased market interest rates.
+Investments for own account have decreased by EUR 1.9 billion in 2021.
+The main outflows originated from lower received cash collateral for derivatives and decreased prices of investments due to increased market interest rates.

-Investments for account third parties increased EUR 1.4 billion mainly as result of merging ACTIAM fund (EUR 0.9 billion), additional inflow in the Zwitserleven PPI (EUR 0.4 billion) and higher equity prices.
+Investments for account third parties increased EUR 0.9 billion mainly as result of additional inflow in the Zwitserleven PPI and higher equity prices.